Eric-Jackson/oasis/README.md

 Set your image directory to `themes/oasis/dist/themes/oasis/images` and your logo directory to `themes/oasis/dist/themes/oasis/images/logo.png`

 ### JS
 Run `gulp js` to transpile your Javascript into ES5 and compress it.
+Make edits to the files in `./src/js`.

 ### CSS
 Run `gulp sass` to transpile your Sass into CSS and compress it.
+Make edits to the files in `./src/sass`.

 ### Images
 Run `gulp img` to compress your images.
+This compresses images in `./src/images` and places them in `./dist/images`.

 ### Watch
 Run `gulp watch` to automate both JS and CSS transpiling while you edit.